Skip navigation

 Will I need to do anything to prepare for the test?

-There is no special preparation necessary for a globulin blood test.
-But if your health care provider has ordered other tests on your blood sample, you may need to fast (not eat or drink) for several hours before the test.
+If your globulin test is part of another blood test, you may need to fast (not eat or drink) for several hours before the test.
 Your provider will let you know if there are any special instructions to follow.

 Are there any risks to the test?